Modification of Family Law Orders in Alabama | The Harris Firm LLC

 Joint Petition to Modify

-The “material change in circumstances” doctrine is the gateway to almost every family law modification in Alabama.
+The material change in circumstances doctrine is the gateway to almost every family law modification in Alabama.
 Before a court will modify an existing order, the person seeking the change has to show that something significant has changed since the prior order was entered — not just that they wish the order said something different now.
-Alabama courts apply this requirement consistently across custody, support, and most divorce decree modifications, but the specifics of what counts as “material” depend on what’s being modified.
+Alabama courts apply this requirement consistently across custody, support, and most divorce-decree modifications, but the specifics of what counts as “material” depend on what is being modified.

 The Standard for Custody Modifications — The McLendon Rule

-For modifications that would change which parent has primary physical custody, Alabama applies the strict Ex parte McLendon standard from a 1984 Alabama Supreme Court case.
+For modifications that would change which parent has primary physical custody, Alabama applies the strict standard from Ex parte McLendon, 455 So.
+2d 863 (Ala.
+1984).
 Under McLendon, the parent seeking to change primary physical custody must show that the change will materially promote the child’s best interests and that the benefits of the change will more than offset the inherently disruptive effect of changing custody.
 This is a deliberately high bar — the law presumes stability is valuable for children, so a change has to clearly improve their lives, not just be marginally different.
-Modifications that don’t change primary custody (visitation schedule changes, joint custody adjustments, etc.) apply a less strict standard.
+Modifications that do not change primary custody, like a custody visitation-schedule adjustment, apply a less strict standard.

 The Standard for Child Support Modifications — Rule 32